mitoNGS/MToolBox/MToolBox/README.txt

 mapExome.py -h
 assembleMTgenome.py -h
-mt-classifier.py -h

 Usage examples:

-MToolBox.sh -i fastq -M -I -m "-t 20 -M /path/to/gsnapdb/chrRSRS/ -H /path/to/gsnapdb/hg19RSRS/" -a "-t 10"
+MToolBox.sh -i test_config.sh -m "-t 20" -a "-t 10 -z 0.6"

-this command, launched in the input folder, will take all the fastq files as input (-i fastq), enable duplicate read removal (-M), enable mapped reads realignment (-I); also, the number of threads used by gsnap will be set to 20 (-m "-t 20..") and the custom path for gsnap mitochondrial and nuclear indexes will be set (-M and -H respectively).
-Finally, the minimum nucleotide distance from read end to retain indels will be set to 10 (-a "-t 10").
+This command will run MToolBox on the set of samples specified within the test_config.sh file, setting the number of GSNAP threads 20 (-m "-t 20.."), the minimum nucleotide distance allowed from read end to retain indels to 10 (-a "-t 10") and the heteroplasmy threshold to retain nucleotide variants in the FASTA consensus sequence of 0.6 (-a "-z 0.6").

-MToolBox.sh -i bam -l mysample1.bam,mysample2.bam -p /path/to/input/folder/ -X -a "-z 0.9" -o /path/to/output/folder/

-this command will analyze 2 bam files (-i bam -l mysample1.bam,mysample2.bam) in the input folder (-p /path/to/input/folder/).
-Only reads previously mapped to the mitochondrial genome will be considered in the analysis (-X), avoiding the re-mapping of all the reads cointained in the input files.
-Only variants with heteroplasmic fraction HF>0.9 will be reported in the FASTA consensus sequence (-a "-z 0.9").
-Finally, all the results will be written in the specified output folder (-o /path/to/output/folder/).

 MTOOLBOX OUTPUTS
 ================